shaunlebron/ClojureScript-Syntax-in-15-minutes/README.md

-# ClojureScript in 15 minutes
+# ClojureScript Syntax in 15 minutes

 <img src="http://upload.wikimedia.org/wikipedia/commons/thumb/a/a3/Clojure_Programming_Language_Logo_Icon_SVG.svg/200px-Clojure_Programming_Language_Logo_Icon_SVG.svg.png" align="right" />

-Hello, this is my attempt at a very concise guide to ClojureScript's fundamentals!
-It is a new language for front-end web development.
+Hello, this is my attempt at a very concise guide to ClojureScript's syntax!
+ClojureScript is a new language for front-end web development.
 It compiles to Javascript for use in the browser.

-ClojureScript (CLJS) is fundamentally different from Javascript and other compile-to-JS languages like Dart, CoffeeScript, and LiveScript.
+ClojureScript is fundamentally different from Javascript and other compile-to-JS languages like Dart, CoffeeScript, and LiveScript.
 It uses a more powerful yet simpler syntax, it employs useful defaults to combat the "new spaghetti code" that is mutatable stateful objects, and it supports a lot of UI data-binding patterns at a native language level.

-(This guide only covers the first point.)
+I believe that ClojureScript's largest barrier to entry for beginners is probably the foreign nature of its syntax.
+I hope to explain it as plainly and succinctly as possible with this guide.

 ## Syntax